top of page

 Townhouses in Balat (Source: "Fener, Balat, Ayvansaray" by Ahmet Özbilge)

 Due to its proximity to Phanar (Φανάρι, Fener), Balat is often referred to in conjunction with its neighbor as “Fener-Balat.”
 While formally there are municipal borders between the neighborhoods, there is no defined street or distinct feature that separates the two when walking in the area.
 However, the historical reception and reputation of Balat have not always been as positive as Phanar.
-Aleksandros Paspatis (Αλέξανδρος Πασπάτης), a doctor in the Balıklı Greek Hospital (Ελληνικό Νοσοκομείο του Βαλουκλή), writes extensively about the filth of the neighborhood in his accounts of the hospital, as well as the Greek community and the lifestyle of minority populations in Istanbul between the years of 1830 and 1860.
+Aleksandros Paspates (Αλέξανδρος Πασπάτης), a doctor in the Balıklı Greek Hospital (Ελληνικό Νοσοκομείο του Βαλουκλή), writes extensively about the filth of the neighborhood in his accounts of the hospital, as well as the Greek community and the lifestyle of minority populations in Istanbul between the years of 1830 and 1860.
 “After passing Phanar, we come to Balat, where many Jews live, in addition to Greeks and Armenians.
 The filth of this district is famous in Istanbul.
 The living conditions of most Jews living here are hard to believe and impossible to describe,” he says, yet he still proceeds to explain in length the wretchedness and poverty of the neighborhood.
-Around the same decade as Alexandros Paspatis, we encounter Greek scholar Skarlatos Byzantios’s commentary on the poor conditions in Balat, too.
+Around the same decade as Alexandros Paspates, we encounter Greek scholar Skarlatos Byzantios’s commentary on the poor conditions in Balat, too.
 In his three-volume work titled Constantinople, he writes:

 “Residents, from birth till death, spend the largest part of their life lying in mud,” but also adds, “Every city has her own version of Balat, just as she has her own Champs-Elysées.”